JaeyoonSSim/LSAP/README.md

-# ASAP_v1
+# LSAP
-Learning Adaptive Heat Kernel Convolution on Graphs and Its Approximations
+[AAAI 2024] Learning to Approximate Adaptive Kernel Convolution on Graphs